treeverse/lakeFS/docs/posts/towards-1.0-sdk.md

   If your program only uses such calls on the SDK, it will continue to compile and function across a minor version upgrade of the SDK.
-* Any objects created by a lakeFS server version will continue to work after a minor version upgrade to the lakeFS server.
-An upgrade script may be required, but running this upgrade script on a cluster of more than a single server should not require downtime.[^2]
+* Any objects that were uploaded to some branch on a lakeFS server and then committed will continue to work after a minor version upgrade to the lakeFS server.
+Running an upgrade script may be required.
+However running this upgrade script on a cluster of more than a single server should not require downtime.[^2]
 * The lakectl CLI flags will continue to work across minor version upgrades.
   However we do not currently guarantee the format of lakectl output.